Logo

 It’s better for your health, too.
 A recent study that appeared in the American Journal of Surgery finds that bicycle riders wearing helmets have 51 percent reduced odds of suffering a severe traumatic brain injury, while helmeted riders also have 44 percent reduced odds of mortality compared to riders not wearing helmets.
 Whether or not the state requires you to wear a helmet, it is certainly in your best interest to do so.

 If you or someone you love was involved in a bike accident, a qualified Texas bicycle accident attorney could help you evaluate the facts of your case.
-The Benton Law Firm can help you pursue the compensation you need to get back on your feet and recover from your injuries.
+Benton Accident & Injury Lawyers can help you pursue the compensation you need to get back on your feet and recover from your injuries.

-Call the Texas bicycle accident lawyers of The Benton Law Firm today at (214) 777-7777 for a free, no-hassle consultation.
+Call the Texas bicycle accident lawyers of Benton Accident & Injury Lawyers today at (214) 777-7777 for a free, no-hassle consultation.

 Ready to get the help you deserve?
 Call (214) 777-7777 or